-No freelancer likes tax season (no one we know, at least).
-If you don’t separate your business and personal expenses, you and your accountant will have to spend hours together distinguishing between personal and business expenses.
+No freelancer likes tax season.
+If you don’t separate your business and personal expenses, you and your accountant will have to spend hours together distinguishing between the two.
 And not only is that annoying, but if you’re paying your accountant on an hourly basis, that’s expensive, too.

-With a freelance business credit card, you won’t have to waste hours sorting through credit card statements, documents, and paper receipts highlighting to your accountant which expense are business expenses and which aren’t.
+With a freelance business credit card, you won’t have to waste hours sorting through credit card statements, documents, and paper receipts, highlighting to your accountant which expenses are business expenses and which aren’t.
 That’ll help you quickly figure out your profits and taxable income.

 If you went through all of the paperwork and time to set up your freelance business as an LLC—which we highly recommend you do—you want to make certain that you actually get that “limited liability.”

-That’s enough to make you go apply for a business credit card right this second, isn’t it?
+That’s enough to make you go apply for a business credit card for freelancers right this second, isn’t it?